Assignment 5 (Aggregate Functions)

 MIN(expr)

-Returns smallest value
+Returns the smallest value

 MIN(salary)